 A protect license directive provides information to be used by a tool to acquire one or more licenses.
 A protect decrypt license directive describes acquisition information for a license that allows a decryption tool to proceed with decryption of the enclosing VHDL description.
-A protect runtime license directive describes acquisition information for a license that allows a decryption tool to proceed with execution of the enclosing VHDL description tool to proceed with execution of the enclosing VHDL description.
+A protect runtime license directive describes acquisition information for a license that allows a decryption tool to proceed with execution of the enclosing VHDL description.